Expressive Activity Policy

 3. All tables and chairs must remain within the reserved space for the duration of the activity.

-7. Expressive activities must follow the Occupational & Fire Safety and Campus Fire & Safety Procedures as outlined by Human Resources Risk Management Policy.
+7. Expressive activities must follow the Campus Fire & Safety and Risk Management policies and procedures.

 5. Reservations